 Hear the latest Poverty audio from kmbz.com

-Jason Hawes & JV Johnson welcome author, paranormal investigator Jim Miles to talk about his new book that focuses on the many stories of strange occurrences at Georgia's military bases.
-UFOs, ghosts, bigfoot sightings and more.
-12/14/2017 - Beyond Reality Radio with Jason Hawes & JV Johnson
+Jason Hawes & JV Johnson talk with Author Frank Joseph about his book Power Places that examines some of the world's most interesting and intriguing places.
+3/6/2018 - Beyond Reality Radio with Jason Hawes & JV Johnson

 Kansas lawmakers continue work on school financing